ManyakRus/telegram_loki/README.md

 if the script returns a value, a message about this will come to the Telegram messenger, if the script does not return lines, then everything is fine.
 3. Repeats requests every 60 minutes
+4. If you fill in the scripts.txt file (scripts_add.txt),
+including the .sql file name and the name of the person responsible, then the name of the person responsible will also be added.

 Installation procedure:
 1. Compile this repository